-After studying this paper students will be enabled to understand the following :
+After studying this paper, students will be enabled to understand the following:

-- Development of a basic understanding on Indigenous Studies - Understand various categories of Tribes in India - Their social structure and development process - Various tribal movements and their importance.
+- •Development of a basic understanding of Indigenous Studies - •Understand various categories of Tribes in India - •Their social structure and development process - •Various tribal movements and their importance.

-Unit 1 : Introduction to tribal studies
+Unit 1: Introduction to tribal studies

-- Nature, scope, and relevance - Definitions and Scopes : tribes and indigenous people, Scheduled tribes, Primitive tribes, De-notified tribes.
+- Nature, scope, and relevance - Definitions and Scopes: tribes and indigenous people, Scheduled tribes, Primitive tribes, and De-notified tribes.

-Unit 2 : Tribal studies in India
+Unit 2: Tribal Studies in India